encse/secchallenge2023/web/leakage-problem/solution/README.md

 filenames), soon we'll run into `data.js` which is kind of big and has some base64 encoded data in it.
 This is some weird picture of Shrek with our most wanted flag.

-It was not the intended way to solve the challenge, I avoided the whole grapql thing and I was lucky with looking into the `app` folder, but it was an educated guess which worked this time.
+This is not the intended way to solve the challenge, I avoided the whole grapql thing and I was lucky with looking into the `app` folder, but it was an educated guess which worked this time.